jcrm1/StatusBarAppearanceToggle/README.md

 # StatusBarAppearanceToggle
 Mac app to add a Status Bar icon you can click to change between light and dark mode.
+Right-click on icon to close.
 ONLY WORKS ON macOS/OS X.
 Uses AppleScript/osascript.
 I highly recommend using a jar-to-app-bundle packager, but it can be run from the command line without issues.